 Add the brownie mixture to the baking tin, even it out, then take the rest of the peanut butter and add into the mixture and drag it around the brownie mixture with a knife to create pockets of peanut butter.

-Bake in the oven for about 30 minutes, depending on how chewy you like your brownies.
+Place into the oven and turn the oven straight down to Preheat your oven to 160°C/325°F/Gas Mark 3.
+Bake in the oven for about 30 minutes, depending on how gooey you like your brownies.

 Allow the brownies to cool completely.

 Cut the brownies into even squares - I got about 16 brownies out of mine, but you can go bigger or smaller if you like.